-Wł nereas: • The Board of Directors of the Piggott School District has approved by a vote of the Board, the following capacity resolution for school choice applicants for the school-year under provisions of policy 4.5-SCHOOL CHOICE and applicable Arkansas law. • Applicants, whose applications meet the provisions of policy 4.5-SCHOOL CHOICE, will be a provisional acceptance notification letter which will give instructions on the necessary steamd timelines to enroll in the District.
-Provisional acceptance shall be determined prior to July 1 based on the district's available capacity for each academic program, class, grade level, and individual school. eps uly 1 • Applications that are not received on or before May 1, are to a student's resident district thas declared itself exempt due to an existing desegregation order, or, the acceptance of whould exceed the applicant's resident district's statutory limitation on student transfers out its district will not be accepted. nich • The district reserves to itself the ability to determine, based on an examination of student records obtained from the prior district, and other information, whether any student woul require a different class, course or courses, program of instruction, or special services than originally applied for.
-If such an examination determines that capacity has been reached in appropriate class, course or program of instruction, or that additional staff would have to be hired for the applicant, the District shall rescind the original provisional acceptance letter a deny the Choice transfer for that student. the oe • The district reserves to itself the ability to decline to accept under school choice any studer whose acceptance would require the district to add additional staff, for any reason. nt EREFORE, let it be resolved that these shall constitute the School Choice openings at the ginning of the School Choice enrollment period for the school-year Во ard President Board Secretary
+- The Board of Directors of the Riverview School District has approved by a vote of the Board, the following capacity resolution for school choice applicants for the current school-year under the provisions of policy 4.5-SCHOOL CHOICE and applicable Arkansas law. - Applicants, whose applications meet the provisions of policy 4.5-SCHOOL CHOICE, will be sent a provisional acceptance notification letter which will give instructions on the necessary steps and timelines to enroll in the District.
+Provisional acceptance shall be determined prior to July 1 with a final decision to be made by July 1 based on the district's available capacity for each academic program, class, grade level, and individual school. - Applications that are not received on or before May 1, are to a student's resident district that has declared itself exempt due to an existing desegregation order, or, the acceptance of which would exceed the applicant's resident district's statutory limitation on student transfers out of its district will not be accepted. - The district reserves to itself the ability to determine, based on an examination of student records obtained from the prior district, and other information, whether any student would require a different class, course or courses, program of instruction, or special services than originally applied for.
+If such an examination determines that capacity has been reached in the appropriate class, course or program of instruction, or that additional staff would have to be hired for the applicant, the District shall rescind the original provisional acceptance letter and deny the Choice transfer for that student. - The district reserves to itself the ability to decline to accept under school choice any student whose acceptance would require the district to add additional staff, for any reason.

+THEREFORE, let it be resolved that these shall constitute the School Choice openings at the beginning of the School Choice enrollment period for the school-year 2014-15.

-Date Date
+Board President Board Secretary Date Date

-4.5F2-SCHOOL CHOICE PROVISIONAL ACCEPTANCE LETTER
+4.5F2--SCHOOL CHOICE PROVISIONAL ACCEPTANCE LETTER

-Dear Parent's name,
+Dear Parent's name.